cuetmlresearchgroup/cuetmlresearchgroup.github.io/_members/udoy-das.md

 linkedin: udoy-das-948356194
 ---

 Hi.
 I am currently working as a Teaching Assistant in Computer Science and Engineering department at East Delta University.
 I have completed my ungraduate from CUET with a good CGPA.
 I have done my thesis in "End-to-End Bangla Text-to-Speech and Voice Cloning with Few Samples".
 I am interested in NLP, Multimodality and Speech synthesis.

-To know me more visit [my portfolio](https://ud0y.github.io/).
+_Disclosure_ To know me more visit [my portfolio](https://ud0y.github.io/).